eabelard/eabelard/README.md

 My vision is to empower, inspire, and guide the next generation of developers, providing them with the tools they need to create a future driven by innovative, responsible, and inclusive technology.

-The foundation of this vision starts with me dedicating myself to a growth mindset, reading, writing, and learning sharing.
+The foundation of this vision starts with me dedicating myself to a growth mindset, reading, writing, learning and sharing knowledge.

 Breaking limits and becoming a limit breaker.